vidalem/python-utilities/README.md

-# python-mongodb
+# Useful python and shell scripts

-Python scripts where you can find how  to connect to a MongoDB  and  move data between tables.
+Some useful Python scripts, (and one shell script)  where you can find some utilities like how to connect to a MongoDB  and  move data between tables, send sftp files, and make backups.
-It includes logging traces configuration
+They include logging traces configuration

 ## Environment
-Yo need to install the following modules to get scripts working:
+Yo need ge the following modules installed in your linux machine:

 ```
 Package      Version